 Despite its compact dimensions, the Paceman's rear seats are perfectly capable of accommodating average-sized adults for around-town trips.
 In back, there's room for 11.6 cubic feet of cargo, and 38.1 cubes can be had by folding down the rear seats.

 While its added size and weight means it can't quite match the supremely agile dynamics of the smaller Hardtop, the Paceman nonetheless is one of the most dexterous crossovers on the market today.
-A standard sport-tuned suspension provides an excellent balance of body control and ride comfort, although a softer setup is a no-cost option for those seeking a more mellow driving experience.
+A no-cost sport suspension option further sharpens up the Paceman's handling.

 The Paceman is offered in three different trims: the 121-horsepower Cooper, the 181-horsepower Cooper S and the 208-horsepower John Cooper Works.

 The Cooper is powered by a 1.6-liter four-cylinder that produces 121 horsepower and 114 lb-ft of torque.
 A six-speed manual is standard, and a six-speed automatic is available for those unwilling to exercise their left leg.
 Fuel economy is an impressive 35 mpg highway and 27 mpg in the city with the manual, though those figures fall to 30 and 25 with the auto.

 The Cooper S Countryman is powered by a turbocharged version of the Cooper's engine that produces 181 horsepower and 177 lb-ft of torque, a figure that rises to 192 lb-ft for short bursts in "overboost" mode.
 Mileage is rated at 32 mpg highway for both transmissions and 26 or 25 mpg in the city for the manual and automatic transmissions, respectively.